rnakato/ChIPseqTools/README.md

        FRiR [option] -r <repeatfile> -i <inputfile> -o <output> --gt <genome_table>

-<repeatfile> is the RepeatMasker file downloaded from UCSC genome broswer.
-FRiR can allow a gziped repeat file.
+<repeatfile> is the RepeatMasker file downloaded from the UCSC genome browser.
+FRiR can allow a gzipped repeat file.